Kabi22/Big-Ideas-Final-Project/README.md

 ## Summary
 ### What is the best Pittsburgh neighborhood?
 Through our findings, we scored each Pittsburgh neighborhood based off the data collected in each data set.
-By adminisitering each neighborhood with its percentage score scaled off of the highest acheiver in each data set (most facilites, most playgrounds, least crime rate), we found that **New Homestead** had the highest cumulative score thus recieving the title of *best Pittsburgh neighborhood*.
+By adminisitering each neighborhood with its percentage score scaled off of the highest acheiver in each data set (most facilites, most playgrounds, highest safety rate), we found that **New Homestead** had the highest cumulative score thus recieving the title of *best Pittsburgh neighborhood*.